Full-time: 3 years, Part-time: 4-6 years

-The first single honours degree of its kind in the UK, this exciting new course combines authorship and publishing to open up a world of opportunities in the creative industries.
+The first single honours degree of its kind in the UK, this exciting course combines authorship and publishing to open up a world of opportunities in the creative industries and beyond.

-- Develop the understanding and skills you need to embark upon successful careers in writing, editing, literature and publishing
+- Develop the understanding and skills you need to embark upon a successful career in the publishing industry, including in editorial, rights, marketing, sales, publicity, production, design, or even becoming a published author yourself

-- Explore the entire spectrum of the creative process: our unique integrated curriculum takes you from conception and writing through to content development, editing, publishing and sale
+- Explore the entire spectrum of the creative process: our unique, integrated curriculum takes you from conception and writing through to content development, editing, publishing, sales and beyond

-- Look at the creative literary industry from all angles and cover every sector – from fiction to scholarly, poetry to biography, children’s books to travel
+- Look at the creative literary industry from all angles and cover every sector – from commercial fiction to academic publishing, poetry to biography, and from children’s picture books to Young Adult novels

 - Build essential business and leadership skills and gain insights into important aspects of the law, including author contracts and copyright

-- Gain real-world experience of writing, editing and publishing through our in-house unit, Peregrine Publishing
+- Gain real-world experience of writing, editing and publishing through live projects with publishers, including our in-house imprint, Peregrine Publishing

-- Learn from our highly experienced lecturers, many of whom have substantial backgrounds in the creative and publishing industries
+- Learn from our enthusiastic and highly experienced lecturers, who have substantial backgrounds in the creative and publishing industries

-Whether you aspire to make your living as an author, an editor, a literary agent, a book or magazine publisher – or a combination of all these – you will find this course to be hugely stimulating, innovative and relevant.
+Whether you aspire to make your living as an author, editor, lliterary agent, freelancer, or book or magazine publisher, you will find this course to be stimulating, innovative and wide-ranging.

-If you are seeking to pursue a career as a writer, you will need to collaborate with fellow professionals to an unprecedented degree.
+If you are looking to pursue a career as a writer, you will need to collaborate with fellow professionals to an unprecedented degree.
 This course will help you to understand not only the theoretical and practical skills of writing, but also the commercial realities and opportunities from the perspective of the more business-oriented world of publishers and editors.
-It offers an excellent introduction that ensures you can deal with the constraints of the marketplace for your work.
+It offers an excellent introduction that ensures you will have a thorough understanding of the marketplace for your work.

 Vital practical experience

-The literary creative industries have a longstanding tradition of accepting interns on work experience in writing, editorial and publishing roles.
+The literary creative industries have a longstanding tradition of accepting interns on work experience in a wide variety of roles.
 We encourage you to make the most of such opportunities and give you guidance on how to secure an internship.

 Ideally equipped for career success